EchoAlice/das-playground/README.md

 ### Currently:
 1. Restructuring repo.  main.rs will be used to execute different files
 2. Accessing specific information from a node's discv5 server.
 Look into calling a server's api!

+### To Do:
+Figure out why "use crate::node_struct_test::DASNode;" isn't working in src/nodes/main.rs